mk-fg/hwctl/README.md

 <a name=hdr-gif-frames-pack></a>
 ## [gif-frames-pack](gif-frames-pack.py)

-Helper script to efficiently pack GIF animation frames into an easy-to-decode and relatively small sequential color arrays to display via [neopixel] LED matrices (e.g. N-by-M rectangle of WS2812 LEDs), via e.g. [mpy-neopixels] script above.
+Helper script to efficiently pack GIF animation frames into an easy-to-decode and relatively small sequential color arrays to display via [neopixel] LED matrices (e.g. N-by-M rectangle of WS2812 LEDs), via [mpy-neopixels] script above.

 For example, it compresses complicated and messy 2,621-byte 16x8 49-frame animated GIF file down to ~290 bytes, which are much easier to embed into